 Crypto mining in Hungary

-Hungary, like many other countries, faces the challenges of adapting its tax system to the realities of the cryptocurrency market.
-Profits from cryptocurrency mining are generally taxed as business income.
-This means that income from mining must be included in a tax return and is taxed according to the applicable personal or corporate income tax rates, depending on how the activity is organised.
+Hungary is not an exception to the general trend that faces many countries in the world with problems of adapting their tax system to the real state of affairs in the cryptocurrency market.
+Profits earned from mining are generally taxed as business income.
+This means that income from mining needs to be included in a tax return and is therefore taxed at the level of applicable personal or corporate income tax rates depending on how the activity is organised.

-It is also possible to be subject to VAT, although in some jurisdictions cryptocurrency is treated as a means of payment and transactions involving it may be exempt from VAT.
+It is also possible to be subject to the Value-Added Tax, although in some jurisdictions cryptocurrency is treated as a means of payment and transactions involving it may be exempt from VAT.
 Details may vary and it is advisable to consult a tax advisor for up-to-date information.

 Regulation of mining activities